abdoachhoubi/abdoachhoubi/README.md

 <br />
 <br />

-I am currently pursuing a degree in Software Engineering at <a href="https://1337.ma">UM6P - 1337FIL</a>L. Additionally, I possess over two years of practical experience as a Full-Stack Developer, during which I have designed and developed solutions utilizing a diverse range of programming languages and tools.
+I am currently pursuing a degree in IT Architecture at <a href="https://1337.ma">UM6P - 1337FIL</a>.
+Additionally, I possess over two years of practical experience as a Full-Stack Developer, during which I have designed and developed solutions utilizing a diverse range of programming languages and tools.

 I'm currently based in **[Ben Guerir, Morocco.](https://www.google.com/maps/place/Ben+Guerir/@32.2307977,-7.9817398,13z/data=!3m1!4b1!4m5!3m4!1s0xdaf7a781193e37b:0x600a48af566b132a!8m2!3d32.2359364!4d-7.9538378)**